 Azure Monitor maximizes the availability and performance of your applications and services by delivering a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.

-In this pane you can further select on Cluster Performance, Disk IO and Capacity and Network.
+In this pane, you can further select Cluster Performance, Disk IO and Capacity, and Network.

 Another way to get there and see more about the health of your AKS Cluster is to navigate in the Azure portal to Kubernetes Service -> SelectYourCluster -> Insights.